To make it completely fair, I propose a system that will pick a winner at random, with a slight odds' adjustment for variables.

 It’s surreal to think about sometimes, after being the person who felt uncomfortable walking in and nervously asking to try on a Rolex Submariner, I was on the other side of the coin.
 I had some great experiences in my time there, and it's launched me into a career I really love, but I can't help but feel disillusioned with the way Rolex, and Patek Philippe for that matter, is handled.
+They are true veblen goods and selling them is fascinating.
 I want to lift the curtains on what is a secretive process, and tell you what really happens behind closed doors so that maybe you can increase your chances of picking up your dream Rolex.
 I've also got a pretty good idea on how to make the system fair, so read on and let's get stuck in!

 It's crazy to think, but 15 years ago it wasn't much different than going to the supermarket and picking up a bunch of bananas.
 Although things have changed dramatically, there is a clear, albeit expensive path to getting a Rolex at retail.
 Here we go.